Canada women's national cricket team

+The Canada women's national cricket team is the team that represents the country of Canada in international women's cricket matches.
+The team made its international debut in 2006, although Cricket Canada has been an associate member of the International Cricket Council (ICC) in 1968.
+Canada is one of the leading associate members in the ICC Americas region.
+The team is yet to qualify for any ICC global events but did reach the 2013 ICC Women's World Twenty20 Qualifier.

+History

-The Canadian women's national cricket team is the team that represents the country of Canada in international women's cricket matches.
-They made their international debut in September 2006 in a three match series of one-day games against Bermuda to decide which team would represent the Americas region in the Women's Cricket World Cup Qualifier in Ireland in 2007.
+Canada made their international debut in September 2006 in a three match series of one-day games against Bermuda to decide which team would represent the Americas region in the Women's Cricket World Cup Qualifier in Ireland in 2007.
 Canada started well, with a five wicket win in the first win - Game 1, but Bermuda came back with 24 run win in the second - Game 2.
 The third game went down to the wire, with Bermuda triumphing by just 3 runs - Game 3.

 In 2007 Canada won the inaugural ICC Americas Championship held in Toronto, Ontario, Canada.
 They recorded victories over Argentina and Bermuda.
 They also played an exhibition game against Trinidad and Tobago under-17s.

 In 2009 Canada successfully defended the ICC Americas Championship in Florida, United States, with wins in the T20 portion of the competition over Argentina and Bermuda.
 Following this, they defeated the United States and had a washout versus Argentina which left them atop the points table.